hartwigmedical/pipeline5/README.md

 #### 3.6.1 Docker Container

 Our build produces a Docker container that can be used to run the pipeline in production.
-You will need to use Docker's `pull` command to fetch the `hatwigmedicalfoundation/pipeline5` image.
+You will need to be familiar with basic

-The pipeline requires some files to be accessible to run, namely the private key JSON file from GCP and the FASTQ sample files for the run.
-You will need to use one of the available mechanisms to make these files available to the container (`-v` to share a host-side directory with the container, a custom Dockerfile, etc) and possibly some overrides to the command line when you invoke the application.
+Docker usage before attempting to run the pipeline.

 #### 3.6.2 Command-line Arguments